thedarkwriter/courseware-lms-content/courses/published/get_hiera_3.md

 Hiera lookups are done on the master, so you'll need to change the files in `/root/puppetcode/hieradata` which is mapped to your environment.

+The master doesn't use the `hiera.yaml` on your agent, but the default configuration is to include the `hieradata` directory in your environment.
 </div>

 <div class="instruction-header">